M A I N E

 14.3 All competitors, shall wear, while on the water, other than brief periods while adding or removing clothing, an approved PFD (US Coast Guard or Canadian), except where ORC regulations apply.

-14.4 All participants shall comply with Maine’s 14-day quarantine rules (or subsequent modifications) to prevent the spread of COVID-19.
+14.4 All participants shall comply with Maine’s regulations to prevent the spread of COVID-19.

-14.5 All participants shall maintain 6’ distance apart on floats and ashore, or wear a face mask to prevent the spread of COVID-19.
+14.5 All participants shall (when applicable) maintain 6’ distance apart on floats and ashore, or wear a face mask to prevent the spread of COVID-19.

 16 DISCLAIMER OF LIABILITY